 Development of the Economic and Monetary Union

 The aim is to lastingly strengthen the resilience of the euro and consolidate the preconditions for a high level of growth, competitiveness and employment, and for sound public finances.
 In June 2015, the five Presidents of the European institutions presented ambitious plans to reach this aim.
-Former Federal Minister for Economic Affairs Sigmar Gabriel and his French counterpart Emmanuel Macron advocated the development of the Monetary Union towards a Social Union.
-You can find a joint article with specific proposals on the development of the Economic and Monetary Union .
+The European Commission relaunched the debate on the future development of the Economic and Monetary Union by publishing a White Paper on the Future of Europe on 1 March 2017.
+At the end of May 2017, it also produced a reflection paper with ideas about deepening the Economic and Monetary Union.